SS Taroona: Service in Australia and New Zealand

 In 1959, Taroona was replaced by the Princess of Tasmania, a ship more suitable for the times as motor cars were becoming very popular and Taroona could only take 30 which had to be winched aboard.

 Service in Greece

 Taroona was sold to Typaldos Lines, renamed Hellas and immediately taken over by her new crew and departed Australia for Greece.
 She was converted to a cruise ship and operated cruises around the Mediterranean Sea until 1966.
 On a notable journey on 7 February 1964, former Greek Prime Minister Sofoklis Venizelos died on board the ship of a pulmonary edema, en route from Chania to Piraeus, at age 69.

 In 1966 she was laid up in Perama bay for the winter but never worked again after the SS Heraklion sank in big seas and the Typaldos Lines was found guilty.
-Subsequently, all their ships were sold except SS Hellas and SS Athinai.
+Subsequently, all their ships were sold except Hellas and SS Athinai.
 Hellas remained laid-up at Elefsina bay until May 1989 when she was towed out of the bay to Aliağa in Turkey and scrapped.